-Since Robinson does not compose using any set of rules as to what constitutes a composition, each piece provides a fresh look at what can be created using an aural medium.
+Since Robinson does not compose using any set of rules as to what constitutes a “song”, each piece provides a fresh look at what can be created using an aural medium.

 Robinson is one of the individuals currently using the resources of technology and information to create sound combinations which stretch the boundaries of the definition of music.

 A prolific composer, Robinson has completed over 155 compositions for computer synthesizers in an extraordinary range of moods and styles.

-Starting in 1985, Robinson began to present his computer synthesizer compositions in solo concerts in New York at places, such as La Mama La Galleria, Saint Peter's Church and Hunter College.
+Starting in 1985, Robinson began to present his computer synthesizer compositions in 16 solo concerts in New York at places such as La Mama La Galleria, S.I.R and Hunter College.

 Contributions from the Lahaina concerts will be donated to the West Maui Cultural Council.

-- Loreli Bode, Lahaina News, 1990
+- Loreli Bode, Lahaina News, January 1990